By Victoria Rabuse

 Most adults can name an influential person from their school journey.
 It may have been a favorite teacher, the person at the front desk or someone who handled the building’s maintenance.
 Each person contributes to the excellence of a Catholic school community, which is why the Catholic Schools Center of Excellence (CSCOE) extends regular professional development opportunities to both teaching and non-teaching staff.

-“Our mission is to simply help every Catholic school be their best, and we are delighted to invest in excellence for every single person who works at a Catholic school,” said CSCOE President Gail Dorn.
+“Our mission is simply to help every Catholic school be their best, and we are delighted to invest in excellence for every single person who works at a Catholic school,” said CSCOE President Gail Dorn.

 This includes summer academies, webinars, expert-led sessions and resource sharing.
 One of the key initiatives to train Catholic school educators and staff is the CSCOE Summit of Excellence.
 Most recently held in October, the event brought together more than 2,100 faculty and staff from the 79 Archdiocesan grade schools for large and small group sessions with dedicated time for prayer and fellowship.